University of North Carolina at Charlotte: Athletics

 The nickname of the athletic teams are the 49ers, indicative of the fact that UNC Charlotte (then Charlotte College) was saved from permanent closure in 1949.
-The mascot is "Norm the Niner," a gold miner.
+The mascot is "Norm the Niner", a gold miner.
 The school's colors are green and white; gold and black are both featured in the logo and frequently used in the uniforms of several sports.

-For athletics purposes, the school is known as simply Charlotte, a change made official by the athletic department on August 23, 2000.
-The athletic department sponsors sixteen varsity teams and competes in the NCAA's Division I. The university is a full member of Conference USA, but will be moving to the American Athletic Conference following the 2022-23 calendar season.
+For athletics purposes, the school is known as simply "Charlotte", a change made official by the athletic department on August 23, 2000.
+The athletic department sponsors nineteen varsity teams and competes in the NCAA's Division I. The university is a full member of American Athletic Conference following the 2022-23 calendar season.
 On September 18, 2008, Chancellor Dubois recommended adding a Division I FCS football program to UNC Charlotte.
 On November 13, 2008, the UNC Charlotte Board of Trustees voted 8–0 in favor of adding football to the university.

-Men's basketball

-Men's basketball, coached by Ron Sanchez.
-The team has reached the NCAA Tournament 11 times, including a trip to the Final Four in 1977.
-NBA players that once suited up for the 49ers include Boston Celtics great Cedric Maxwell, DeMarco Johnson, 2001 NBA Draft lottery pick Rodney White, and Eddie Basden.

-Women's basketball

-Women's basketball has seen a surge in popularity on campus over the past several years, with the 2003 team, led by coach Katie Meier, reaching the NCAA Tournament for the first time.
-Meier was succeeded in 2005 by Amanda Butler, who left after two seasons to take over the same position at the University of Florida.
-Karen Aston took the reins for the 2007–08 season; Cara Consuegra served as head coach for the 2011 season.
-In the 2021-22 season, Consuegra led the team to a CUSA regular season and tournament championship, resulting in an NCAA tournament berth.